Funda Ustek-Spilda on fair work in the gig economy after COVID-19

 Funda Ustek-Spilda will join the WIDER Webinar Series to introduce a new research on the impact of COVID-19 on gig workers and platform economy.
-See the April 2020 version of the research report here.

-Looking ahead after Covid-19: Fair work in the gig economy
+Looking ahead after COVID-19: Fair work in the gig economy

 In this seminar, Funda Ustek-Spilda will introduce the Fairwork Foundation, an action-research project at the Oxford Internet Institute, University of Oxford.
 Fairwork conducts action research into the working conditions in the platform economy, in order to develop ‘fairness ratings’ for digital labour platforms like Uber and Deliveroo.
 These ratings are then used as a lever to improve pay and conditions for platform workers across the world.